yujiri8/yujiri.xyz/software/gold.md

 NAV The GOLD Spec
 TEMPLATE DEFAULT

 I've been enamored with the fantasy of making a programming language for a while.
 Not that I think I ever will, but I like to think about how it would work.
 I think I've learned a lot from studying very different languages and that I know how to combine the best ideas from all of them.
 I also think some of my ideas are genuinely original (as far as I've seen) and pretty good.
-I also think there's some chance someone who *is* in a position to design or influence a language will read this and get my good ideas.
+And there's some chance someone who *is* in a position to design or influence a language will read this and get my good ideas.
 So here's the working spec for what I'd consider an ideal language.
 It's working name is Gold and stands for "Go Over Limits, Doofus".

 # Basic usage